Potts model with invisible states on a scale-free network: Results

-Here we see that in the first order regime $\lambda>\lambda_c(q)$ we also obtain additional first order transition at a lower temperature.
-From Fig. \ref{fig4} it might be unclear what is happening with the initial first order phase transition when invisible states are added.
-To illustrate this, in Fig. \ref{fig4zoom} we show both order parameters' dependency on temperature near the critical point $\tau=1$.
+Here, we see that in the first order regime $\lambda>\lambda_c(q)$ we also obtain an additional first order transition at a lower temperature.
+From figure~\ref{fig4} it might be unclear what is happening with the initial first order phase transition when invisible states are added.
+To illustrate this, in figure~\ref{fig4zoom} we show the dependency of both order parameters on temperature near the critical point $\tau=1$.
 Both order parameters experience jumps signalling the existence of the first order phase transition.
 Therefore, the system is characterised by two consecutive first order transitions.
-This type of critical behaviour has not been reported before for the Potts model with invisible states.
+This type of critical behaviour had not been reported before for the Potts model with invisible states.
 This phenomenon is observed only in the limited area of $\lambda$.
 Apparently, there is some $\lambda_u$ that limits the region where two consecutive first order phase transitions occur.
-In Fig. \ref{m1q3l44} we demonstrate the first order parameter dependency on the reduced temperature for $q=3, \lambda=4.4$ and $r$ ranging from 1 to 6.
-We see that with $r$ increasing the existing first order phase transition only gets sharper and no additional transition occurs.
-For $q=3$ we have found that $4.1<\lambda_u<4.2$.
+In figure~\ref{m1q3l44} we demonstrate the first order parameter dependency on the reduced temperature for $q=3$, $\lambda=4.4$ and~$r$ ranging from 1 to 6.
+We see that with $r$ increasing, the existing first order phase transition only gets sharper and no additional transition occurs.
+For $q=3$, we have found that $4.1<\lambda_u<4.2$.